Last Updated on June 10, 2026 by Megan Rynearson

 It costs $35 per vehicle to enter Bryce Canyon National Park and the pass is good for 7 days.
 There are no timed entry or advance reservations required.

 If you plan to visit more than 3 National Parks or Monuments on your trip to Utah (or within one year), getting the America the Beautiful National Park Pass will save you money vs. paying the separate fees at each park.
-It costs $80 and you must order ahead of time as they will ship you a physical pass.
+It costs $80 and you can choose between a physical pass or a new digital version.

 Bryce is the second most-visited National Park in Utah, so the lines to enter the park do get long midday and during peak season.
 I recommend entering the park before 9 am to ensure you get a parking spot.